Zainab937-gif/Zainab-aamir1/_posts/2026-06-03-learning-python-and-quizzes.md

 layout: post
 title: "Learning Python and Overcoming Quiz Challenges"
 categories: [Programming-Fundamentals]
-tags: [Programming, Python, Learning, Student-Life, Computer-Engineering, Dr-Bilal-Ahmad]
+tags: [Python, Programming, Quizzes, Learning, Dr-Bilal-Ahmad]
 ---

-# Learning Python and Overcoming Quiz Challenges

 During the first semester, one of the most exciting parts of my Programming Fundamentals course was learning Python.
 Before joining university, I had heard a lot about programming, but I had never written code myself.
 Python became my first real programming language, and it opened the door to a completely new world of problem-solving and logical thinking.